HitasiPatel/AvOps-complete/docs/QuickStart/CoreInfraStructure/CoreInfraStructureDeploy.md

 ## [Setting Up the Terraform Backend](../../../core-infrastructure/terraform/root/README.md)

 ## Setting Up the Infrastructure CD
-### Prerequisites
-#### Set the below secrets in azure devops
+### Set the below secrets in azure devops
 1. appId - Service Principal app ID.
 2. password - Service Principal password
 3. tenant - Service Principal tenant ID
 4. subscription - Subscription ID of your Azure subscription
 5. TF_STORAGE_ACCOUNT_KEY - Access Key of your azure storage account that you have configured as your terraform remote backend.

 Note: [Click-Here](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash) to know How to setup the secrets in azure devops